What does baby latch mean?

 Apparently, new mothers quit breastfeeding mainly because of the many mistakes happened during baby latch while nursing.

-In our Breastfeedo visual guide of baby latching, we introduce to you applicable ideas and actionable tips to implement during your nursing journey.
+In our Breastfeedo visual guide of baby latching, we introduce to you applicable ideas and doable tips to carry out during your nursing journey.

 It is beneficial to see rather than to read a theoretical information about breastfed baby latch.